 In January 2018, a sub-group of the AABB Donor Hemovigilance Working Group undertook the task of developing the

-Donor Adverse Reaction Severity Grading Tool to enhance objective assignment of severity.
+Donor Adverse Reaction Severity Grading Tool to enhance objective assignment of Donor Adverse Events (DAE) severity.
 The severity assignment tool is designed to be used with the

 Standard for Surveillance of Complications Related to Blood Donation by ISBT/AABB/IHN.
 The tool aims to avoid terms such as mild, moderate and severe that could set a blood collector up for legal action if a donor has an adverse event that is considered "severe."
-It is patterned after an established clinical severity scale, Common Terminology Criteria for Adverse Events (CTCAE1) v 5.0, which rates severity by Grades 1-5 with 1 through 5 being roughly associated with mild, moderate, severe, life-threatening and death.
+It is patterned after an established clinical severity scale, Common Terminology Criteria for Adverse Events (CTCAE1) v 5.0, which rates severity by Grades 1-5 with 1 through 5 being roughly associated with mild, moderate, severe, life-threatening and death; reactions of Grade 3 or higher would be classed as "serious" in donor adverse event reporting systems.

 AABB Donor Hemovigilance Reports